top of page

 Welcome to The Mënck.
 Family Page, which furnishes historical detail beyond the site index, exploring two generations of Mëncks in the line of Johann H. Mënck. of Saxony, Germany.

 5. Annie Mënck (Matthews) --Annie Mënck (Jan.
-1860-1931) was the wife of Solomon Matthews and the mother of Anna M. Blann.
+1860-1930) was the wife of Solomon Matthews and the mother of Anna M. Blann.
 She was of German descent on her father's side (Johann H. Mënck) and Dutch (Pallantine) on her mother's side (Anne Weatherwax, her grandmother).
 She was born in Baltimore.
-MD and died in Trappe, Talbot Co.
-MD.
-Her family moved from Baltimore to Trappe by 1863.
+MD 1860 and died in Trappe, Talbot Co.
+MD in 1930 (per her tombstone; see Find-a-grave).
+Annie's family had moved from Baltimore to Trappe, MD by 1863.
 Anna is listed on the 1930 census as living at 50 Church St. in Trappe, MD, married in 1879, did not go to school but was able to read and write.
-She had nine children and went blind in her later years.
-Their children were: Norman, Olin, Helen & Seth (these two died young), Magdaline (Maggie), Maude, Anna, Berle, and Troy.
 Annie was skilled in knitting, weaving baskets and multi-colored rag-rugs.
-Her parents were Johann Mënck and Magdalene Craver Mënck.
+She gave birth to nine children and went blind during her final decades.
+One of her grandchildren told how they strung a clothes line from the house to the outhouse for Annie after her eyesight failed.
+She last appears in the 1930 census in Trappe, Maryland at age 70, her husband, Solomon Matthews, at age 80.
+Per-find -grave she died later that year, while Solomon lived until 1934.
+Their children were: Norman, Olin, Helen and Seth (these two died young), Magdaline (Maggie), Maude, Anna, Berle, and Chilton (Troy).
+Annie's parents were Johann Mënck and Magdalene Craver.
 The 1860 census indicates that Annie had an older sister named Mary who died before the 1870 census.
 Anna Blann gave her mother's name as Anna Dorothea Mënck.

 6. Johann H. Mënck --(1802 or 1804-after 1880) The father of Annie Mënck, was born in Hamburg, Germany ca. 1804.
+The "H" in his middle name may stand for Heinrich.
 Both his naturalization and Maryland census records states that his place of birth was Hamburg.
-Little further information is known on Johann or his German parents, except for his grandaughter, Anna M. Blann's report that Johann came over from Germany in the early part of the nineteenth century, where he was a journeyman apprentice.
-Baltimore, Maryland, U.S., Passenger Lists, 1820-1964 (Roll 2: Jan 1, 1830-Dec 31, 1833) shows a German immigrant named "Joh.H.
+No information is known about Johann's German parents and his early life, except for his granddaughter, Anna M. Blann's report that Johann came over from Germany in the early part of the nineteenth century, where he was a journeyman apprentice.
+There are several immigrants (Johann Munch, John Manck, John Minch, J. H. Menik) arriving in New York from Hamburg and other German cities between 1834-1838 who could be our Johann.
+For example, Baltimore, Maryland, U.S., Passenger Lists, 1820-1964 (Roll 2: Jan 1, 1830-Dec 31, 1833) shows a German immigrant named "Joh.H.
 Munch" arriving in Baltimore from "foreign ports" in September 1834.
-There are however several other immigrants (Johann Munch, John Manck, John Minch, J. H. Menik) arriving in New York from Hamburg and other German cities between 1834-1838 who could be our Johann.
-The immigration record that appears to be the best match to Johann is on a ship called the Rambler of Duxbury, a Massachusetts ship returning from Hamburg to New York in 1835 (a merchant ship rather than an immigrant ship).
+However, the immigration record that appears to be the best match to Johann is on a ship called the Rambler of Duxbury, a Massachusetts ship returning from Hamburg to New York in 1835 (a merchant ship rather than an immigrant ship).
 He is listed as "John Menck," age 33, profession: Turner, native of Germany.
 (New York, U.S., Arriving Passenger and Crew Lists (including Castle Garden and Ellis Island), 1820-1957 on Ancestry.com)

 The profession of turner fits with the idea that he was a journeyman apprentice, as turners were trained tradesmen, often with a guild apprenticeship.
 A turner is a craftsman skilled in lathe work — shaping objects such as furniture and tool handles by rotating them and carving or cutting.
 Many turners eventually transitioned to general retail as Johann did, later running a dry goods/grocery store in Maryland.
-Johann married into the Craver family and records show that the Cravers were still in New York in 1935 and moved to Elizabeth City, VA a few years later so if Johann arrived at the New York port, he could conceivably have met his first wife, Catherine Craver, in New York shortly before the family moved to Virginia.
+Johann married into the Craver family twice before 1850.
+Records show that the Cravers were still in New York in 1935 and moved to Elizabeth City, VA a few years later.
+We can speculate, then, that if Johann arrived at the New York port, he could conceivably have met his first wife, Catherine Craver, oldest daughter of Zacharia and Ann Craver, in New York shortly before the family moved to Virginia.
 They may have met through the Lutheran church and felt an affinity due to their common German backgrounds.

 The first American record I have found on Johann Mënck is from Elizabeth City, VA in 1844 where he is acting as a creditor and extending a $3,000 loan to a Thomas Chisman and accepted the enslaved individuals as temporary collateral until the loan was paid off.
-(Re-Recorded Deeds I, 1837-1845, Elizabeth City County, Virginia: Elizabeth City. on FamilySearch) For an immigrant from Germany, especially one who likely arrived with limited means,equivalent to over $100,000 today) and taking slaves as collateral, is not typical.
-This suggests that by the early 1840s, he had either accumulated significant capital relatively quickly, or he may have tapped into a transatlantic German business network, which facilitated loans, credit, and migration.
+(Re-Recorded Deeds I, 1837-1845, Elizabeth City County, Virginia: Elizabeth City. on FamilySearch) For an immigrant from Germany, especially one who likely arrived with limited means, to act as creditor for a loan equivalent to over $100,000 today, and taking slaves as collateral, is not typical.
+This suggests that by the early 1840s, Johann had either accumulated significant capital relatively quickly, or he may have tapped into a transatlantic German business network, which facilitated loans, credit, and migration.
 Wealthier German merchants or kinship groups often funded the ventures of newer arrivals.
 If Menck came with letters of recommendation or connections, that would explain access to capital.
 Another document from Elizabeth City in 1848 is a trust agreement to secure a $300 debt owed by Miles H. King to John Menck, with Zacharia Craver (his father-in-law) acting as trustee.
 (Re-Recorded Deeds I, 1837-1845, Elizabeth City County, Virginia: Elizabeth City on FamilySearch)

 Sometime before 1846 Johann married